 In summer time, the use of an HRV will usually increase the humidity level inside your home, so an ERV is better in hot and humid zones.
 But a dedicated dehumidifier will likely do the trick much better.
 At the very least, the ERV will lower the load on the air conditioning system, even if it can’t keep up with the high humidity level on the outside.

-So in the end, there is not one right choice.
+So in the end, there is not one right choice between ERV & HRV systems.
 It depends on your climate, your lifestyle and your home.
-In a perfect world we would have one of each, short of that we are left to make a choice.
+In a perfect world we would have one of each, or an integrated system that monitors and adjusts the internal air quality automatically, short of that we are left to make a choice.

-One thing is for certain though, whichever you choose, an airtight home with an ERV or HRV is an evolutionary leap beyond the leaky houses of the 20th century, so if you are building or have a reasonably airtight house, especially if going for Passive House or LEED certification, don't lose sleep over which one to get – just get one.
+One thing is for certain though, whichever you choose, an airtight home with an ERV or HRV is an evolutionary leap beyond the leaky houses of the 20th century, so if you are building or renovating a reasonably airtight house, especially if going for Passive House or LEED certification, don't lose sleep over which one to get, ERV or HRV – just get one.